U8NWXD/oppia-wiki/Debug-backend-tests.md

 jobs.jobs_manager_test.RefreshStateOfBeamJobRunModelTests.test_failed_api_call_logs_the_exception
 ```

-In Python, the first part of a dotted name maps onto a file path.
-For instance, the `jobs` at the start of the name refers to the `jobs/` folder at the root of the repository.
+In Python, the first part of a dotted name describes a file path.
+In this case, the `jobs` at the start of the name refers to the `jobs/` folder at the root of the repository.
 Inside that folder is `jobs_manager_test.py`, which matches the `jobs_manager_test` part of the dotted name.
 (Notice that the `.py` extension of the file name disappeared.)

 Now that we've reached a file, the rest of the dotted name refers to Python attributes.
 The `jobs_manager_test.py` file defines the `RefreshStateOfBeamJobRunModelTests` class, which has a `test_failed_api_call_logs_the_exception` method.
 This is the method that defines our test!

 ## Run tests in isolation

 When you know which test is causing you problems, running it in isolation can help you debug.
 For one thing, the tests will run much faster if you only run a few in isolation.
-For another thing, the console output from the test run will be much easier to understand when only a few tests are running.
+Further, the console output from the test run will be much easier to understand.

 To run a test in isolation, you can use the `--test_target` option: